thewca/wca-regulations/wca-regulations-2012.md

   - A3c) The competitor may pick up the puzzle during inspection.
     - A3c1) The competitor must not apply moves during inspection.
 Penalty: disqualification of the attempt (DNF).
     - A3c2) If the pieces of the puzzle are not fully aligned, then the competitor may align the faces, as long as stays within the limits within the limits described in 10f.
-    - A3c3) The competitor may reset the timer before he starts the solve.
+    - A3c3) The competitor may reset the timer before he starts the solve.[NOTE: may?
+I would say 'has to']
   - A3d) At the end of the inspection, the competitor places the puzzle on the mat, in any orientation and position.
     - A3d1) The puzzle must not rest on the timer.
 Penalty: time penalty (+2 seconds).
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls "8 SECONDS".